mallocator/Orayen/README.md

 ## Roadmap

 * Allow to make changes to server configuration at runtime (not all options will be applied without a restart)
+* Allow to upload certificates via web interface, so that installing custom/signed certificates is easier.

 ## Changelog